 The newly trained HCP should continue to make him/herself aware of developments in practice, research and available products (Rationale 31).

-Separate serum and store whilst awaiting assay (Rationale 33).
+The laboratory will separate serum and store whilst awaiting assay (Rationale 33).

-Report results via pathology computer system.
+Report results are made available via pathology computer system.

 Glomerular filtration rate measurement